Senneseph/Rust-Edge-Gateway/docs-content/migration/overview.md

 ### 5. Update DNS

-Point your domain to the Edge Hive server:
+Point your domain to the Rust Edge Gateway server:

 ```
 api.example.com  A  167.71.191.234